antony-jr/QAppImageUpdate/docs/AddingQAppImageUpdate.md

 Compiling without logger support can reduce your binary by approx. 100 KiB and also saves some runtime overhead and memory usage.

-# Disable building AppImageUpdaterDialog
+# Disable GUI Support

-AppImageUpdaterDialog is a class provided by the library for an easy use of the updater through a nice graphical modal dialog which can be handy at times.
-But if you want to disable this for some reason then you can do so by doing like this ,
+QAppImageUpdate gives a basic gui implementation, if you don't want it use this.

 In QMake ,